ESG Questionnaire Response - Ninety One

 Yes, Ninety One formally pledged its support for the Task Force on Climate-related Financial Disclosures (TCFD) in September 2018, reinforcing our commitment to climate change.

-We have now merged our TCFD reporting within our (pages 38-50) - so that our non-financial reporting sits alongside our financial reporting in preparation for the impending ISSB reporting requirements.
-Please refer to the recommendations table from page 40, which outlines our progress on each of the TCFD recommendations.
+Our TCFD reporting sits within our (pages 38-53).
+Our TCFD report provides a summary view of how Ninety One is supporting each of the disclosure recommendations applicable to investment managers.
+Please refer to the recommendations table from page 39, which outlines our progress on each of the TCFD recommendations.
 The table shows both areas in which we have made good progress and areas where we believe more work is required to fulfil a disclosure requirement to a high standard.

 As per FCA requirements, we have also included additional metrics where required for the assets in scope of the FCA鈥檚 UK entity level requirements, which include the AUM of Ninety One Fund Managers Limited and investments managed by Ninety One UK Limited.

-As part of the FCA requirements, we have also begun providing specific information on scenario analysis within the documents (as and when they are published).
+To meet FCA product level requirements, we also report TCFD metrics for our UK domiciled OEIC fund range and have also begun providing specific information on scenario analysis which can be found for each OEIC fund .
 Ninety One has based its analysis of the impact of climate risk on the three TCFD scenarios for greenhouse gas (GHG) emissions pathways and the inferred carbon prices developed by the Network for Greening of the Financial System (鈥淣GFS鈥) 鈥 an orderly transition scenario, a disorderly transition scenario and a hothouse-world scenario.

 17. Has your firm produced a Sustainability Accounting Standards Board (SASB) report?
 If yes, please provide a link to the most recent report.